Temporary Shelter

 EW Informing Requirements

 • Verification of incurred shelter costs from an appropriate provider will be required before the second and subsequent TS payments are made.
-When a provider is an individual that is not in the business of renting, a shared housing agreement, a statement from the provider or a sworn statement from the client that the money was spent on shelter is also adequate verification.
+When a provider is an individual that is not in the business of renting, a shared housing agreement, a statement from the provider, or a sworn statement from the client that the money was spent on shelter is also adequate verification.
 The CalWORKs Homeless Assistance (HA) Shared Housing Agreement/Housing Verification (SCD 2575) may be used.

 • Failure to provide verification of incurred shelter costs from an appropriate provider will result in a presumption of mismanagement of CalWORKs funds.
 However, if it is not possible to issue a vendor payment, or no providers will accept them, issue the benefits directly to the client, as they will remain entitled to their remaining days of benefits, despite a finding of mismanagement.